1 General information

 - Data about your use of the telemedia offered by us (e.g. time of accessing our websites, apps or newsletters, clicked pages/links from us or entries and comparable data)

-2.3 Purposes and legal bases of the processed data
+2.3 Purposes and legal basis of the processed data

-We process personal data in accordance with the provisions of the Data Protection Basic Regulation (GDPR), the new version of the Federal Data Protection Act (BDSG-neu) and other applicable data protection regulations (details below).
-Which data is processed in detail and how it is used depends to a large extent on the services requested or agreed in each case.
-Further details or additions for the purposes of data processing can be found in the respective contract documents, forms, a declaration of consent and/or other information provided to you (e.g. within the scope of using our website or our terms and conditions).
+We process personal data in accordance with the provisions/regulations of the General Data Protection Regulation (GDPR), the new version of the Federal Data Protection Act of Germany (BDSG-neu) and other applicable data protection regulations (details below).
+Which data are processed in detail and how they are used depends largely on the services requested or agreed/settled in each case.
+Further details or additions for the purposes of data processing can be found in the respective contractual documents, forms, a declaration of consent and/or other information provided to you (e.g in the context of the use of our website or our general terms and conditions).

-Purposes for the fulfilment of a contract or pre-contractual measures (Art.
-6 para.
-1 b GDPR)
+Purposes for the performance of a contract or pre-contractual measures (Art.
+6 (1) b GDPR)

-The processing of personal data is carried out to execute our contracts with you and the execution of your orders as well as to carry out measures and activities within the framework of pre-contractual relationships, e.g. with interested parties.
-These essentially include: contract-related communication with you, the corresponding invoicing and associated payment transactions, the traceability of orders and other agreements as well as quality control through appropriate documentation, measures for the management and optimisation of business processes as well as for the fulfilment of general duties of care; statistical evaluations for corporate management, cost recording and controlling, reporting, internal and external communication, emergency management, billing and tax evaluation of operational services, risk management, assertion of legal claims and defence in legal disputes; ensuring IT security (including system or plausibility tests) and general security, safeguarding and exercising domestic rights (e.g. through access controls); ensuring the integrity, authenticity and availability of data.
+The processing of personal data takes place to fulfill our contracts with you and to carry out your orders as well as measures and activities within the framework of pre-contractual relationships, e.g. with interested parties.
+This essentially includes: contract-related communication with you, the corresponding invoicing and associated payment transactions, the traceability of orders and other agreements as well as quality control through appropriate documentation, measures for the management and optimisation of business processes as well as for the fulfilment of general duties of care; statistical evaluations for corporate management, cost recording and controlling, reporting, internal and external communication, emergency management, billing and tax evaluation of operational services, risk management, assertion of legal claims and defence in legal disputes; ensuring IT security (including system or plausibility tests) and general security, safeguarding and exercising domestic rights (e.g. through access controls); ensuring the integrity, authenticity and availability of data.

-Purposes in the context of a legitimate interest of us or third parties (Art.
-6 para.
-1 f GDPR)
+Purposes within the scope of a legitimate interest of us or third parties (Art.
+6 (1) f GDPR)

-Beyond the actual fulfillment of the contract or preliminary agreement, we process your data if necessary, if it is necessary to protect legitimate interests of us or third parties, in particular for the following purposes
+Beyond the actual performance/fulfilment of the contract or preliminary contract, we process your data to pursue our own legitimate interests or those of a third party, in particular for purposes of

 - advertising, insofar as you have not objected to the use of your data;